latchbio/latch/docs/source/tutorials/registry_import.md

     return map_task(assembly_task)(sample=samples)
 ```

-Now that we have set up the workflow logic, we can customize the workflow interface to display a sample sheet.
-To do so, we can set the `samplesheet` flag of `LatchParameter` equal to `True`.
+Finally, we define the workflow metadata and customize the interface.
+Note the `samplesheet=True` setting which switches the `samples` parameter from a generic `dataclass` input to the Registry input.

 ```python
 """The metadata included here will be injected into your interface."""